MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/FrameworkElementExtensions.md

 ## DragX

-The `DragX` attached property allows you get/set the X position of the dragged element, relative to the left of the root element.
+The `DragX` attached property allows you to get/set the X position of the dragged element, relative to the left of the root element.

 ## DragY

-The `DragY` attached property allows you get/set the Y position of the dragged element, relative to the top of the root element.
+The `DragY` attached property allows you to get/set the Y position of the dragged element, relative to the top of the root element.

 ## Examples